CSL-KU/DeepPicarMicro/UdacitySim/README.md

 This will create an AVI file in each subdirectory for the "data" folder.

-The dataset used to train the models in the paper can be found at https://drive.google.com/file/d/1Da-RPCvNleqegYoPW-8H1ZRSdwe90d5-/view?usp=sharing.
+Once created, the "data" folder can be copied to the Dataset/ directory and renamed.

 ### Model Training